 - A stack is maintained in the program's virtual address space.
-Variables local to a function are allocated to the $stack\ frame$, also known as the $activation\ record$, of that function. - Variables and constants which are shared among different functions are allocated elsewhere. - Variables with fixed sizes known at compile time are allocated to static locations. - Dynamic data structures are allocated at run-time on the heap.
+Variables local to a function are allocated to the stack frame, also known as the activation record, of that function. - Variables and constants which are shared among different functions are allocated elsewhere.